 China this week reversed an old policy, sharply and without warning: Their ports have stopped accepting boatloads of our garbage, the stuff we like to refer to as “recycling.”
 They’re actually intercepting the boats in their ports, turning them around and sending them back to us.
 This will suddenly make an important American business unprofitable.
 I.e., the garbage/recycling business.

-Years ago, in Midwest, I remember Pabst Blue Ribbon drinkers scorning Budweiser drinkers.
+Years ago, when I was a bartender in Midwest, I remember Pabst Blue Ribbon drinkers scorning Budweiser drinkers.
 And heaping contempt on Coors.
 Meanwhile, some were undyingly loyal to Coors and thought Budweiser horse piss.
 Or were gourmets and appreciated Michelob, looking down upon the guzzlers of Coors.
-Each of these people – everybody at the barbecue – was holding an aluminum cylinder containing pretty much the same stuff, possibly identical stuff, whose label-design they identified with.
+Each of these people – everybody at life’s barbecue – was holding an aluminum cylinder containing pretty much the same stuff, possibly identical stuff, whose unique label-design they identified with.